Yd1604/Netflix-Content-Library-Analysis-Trends-Ratings-Genre-Performance/README.md

-# 🎬 Netflix Content Analysis using SQL & Looker Studio Analysing trends, Ratings and genre performance
+# 🎬 Netflix Content Library Analysis using SQL & Looker Studio

 ## Project Overview

-This project explores Netflix's content library using **SQL in Google BigQuery** and presents the findings through an interactive **Looker Studio dashboard**.
+This project analyses a Netflix content dataset using **Google BigQuery** for SQL analysis and **Looker Studio** for interactive dashboard visualisation.

-The objective of the project is to analyze Netflix's content distribution, identify trends across movies and TV shows, and provide business insights that can support content strategy and decision-making.
+The objective of this project is to explore Netflix's content library, identify trends across movies and TV shows, analyse genre and country distribution, evaluate IMDb ratings, and provide business recommendations based on the insights obtained.

-## Business Problem
+# Business Problem

+Streaming platforms rely on data-driven insights to understand their content portfolio and improve viewer engagement.

-As a Data Analyst, the goal is to help the Content Strategy team understand Netflix's content portfolio by answering key business questions such as:
+The goal of this analysis is to answer key business questions such as:

 - How many movies and TV shows are available?
+- Which genres dominate the content library?
-- Which countries contribute the most content?
+- Which countries contribute the most to Netflix content?
-- Which genres are the most popular?
-- How has Netflix's content library grown over time?
 - Which content ratings are most common?
 - Which directors have produced the highest number of titles?

-The analysis helps identify content trends and provides recommendations to support future investment and content acquisition strategies.
+- Which genres receive the highest IMDb ratings?
+- How has Netflix's content library evolved?

-## Dataset
+# Dataset

-This project uses a **Netflix-style dataset** containing information about movies and TV shows.
+**Dataset:** Netflix Content Library Dataset

-The dataset includes:
+The dataset contains **250 Netflix titles** with the following information:

-- Show ID
 - Content Type (Movie / TV Show)
 - Title
 - Director
 - Country
+- Genre
+- Content Rating
+- Release Year
 - Date Added
-- Release Year
-- Rating
-- Duration
-- Genre
-- Language
 - IMDb Score
-- Popularity Score
-- Description

-## Tools Used
+# Tools Used

 - Google BigQuery
 - SQL